luna983/luna983.github.io/research-covid19.md

 </div>
 <div id='research-covid19-maps-IRN'></div>

-Note: Estimates shown above are on March 5 (for China), March 22 (for Iran), March 25 (for France), April 6 (for South Korea, Italy, US).
+[^1]: The area of the circles is proportional to no. of confirmed cases.
+The sizes of the circles are comparable across countries.
+Estimates shown above are on March 5 (for China), March 22 (for Iran), March 25 (for France), or April 6 (for South Korea, Italy, US).
 We do not present projections (or confirmed cases) for over 100 cities in China.
 We restrict our projections as such for reasons stated in the [Appendix](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-020-2404-8/MediaObjects/41586_2020_2404_MOESM1_ESM.pdf).

 <script src="/assets/js/research-covid19-maps.js"></script>